pritaeas/DwApi/README.md

 Usage
 =====

-When using the Rss class make sure you include the Base class first.
+When using the ReadOnly/Rss class make sure you include the Base class first.

     include 'Base.class.php';
     include 'Rss.class.php';